"I want to feel better and stop feeling like this"

 - Recurrent thoughts of death or suicidal thoughts

 Depression can feel overwhelming, and often seems to appear out of nowhere.
 This can make you feel completely helpless.
-Talking therapy along with Cognitive Behavioural Therapy (CBT) are recognised as being useful treatments in order to overcome or cope with depression.
+In order to overcome or cope with depression, I use Talking therapy along with Cognitive Behavioural Therapy (CBT).
+I often incorporate other types of therapy, particularly where the depression has been long term.
 The aim of our work is to help you understand why you are feeling the way you do, and to discover ways in which you can change how you feel.

 - Event Driven, where your mood is adversely affected following a negative, or series of negative events.